Skip to main content

 Do you support Figma components?

-Yes, but the support is limited due to technical issues.
-For example, if the whole frame is converted to a component, Lokalise will be unable to create a screenshot for it, however text synchronization will still work.
+Yes, with limitations.
+For example, if an entire frame is converted into a component, Lokalise will not be able to generate a screenshot from it, but text synchronization will still function normally.

 What is an artboard and a group?
-How does it affect the key naming patterns?
+How does it affect key naming patterns?

-To summarize, currently our plugin supports two levels of nesting: the artboard (aka the frame) and the group.
-You can say that an artboard is the next frame up in the hierarchy, whereas a group lives between the artboard and the actual text.
+The plugin supports two nesting levels: the artboard (the nearest frame) and the group.
+The artboard is the frame directly above the group, and the group sits between the artboard and the text element.

 Install the plugin

-Go to your Figma project and open Menu > Plugins > Find more plugins:
+Open Figma app, proceed to your project, and navigate to Menu > Plugins > Manage plugins:

-Type "lokalise" in the search box, find the plugin in the list, and click Run:
+Type "lokalise" in the search box and find the plugin in the list:

 Launch the plugin